 Exports that can be produced with a high level of frequency increase interoperability.
 Ideally, the export can occur in real time, as data, such as enrollments and grades, can change day-to-day or even hour-to-hour.

-In addition to the four export metrics, the Interoperability Rubric includes four import metrics.
+In addition to the 4 export metrics, the Interoperability Rubric includes 4 import metrics.
 The import metrics are evaluated similarly to their export counterparts.
 Products that support interoperability should be able to import data through a standardized process and in a standard format.
 Additionally, interoperability is enhanced when a product can import student data frequently and securely.

 Technical Descriptions and Examples